Gases all have their own thermal conductivity that helps you to understand how well heat moves through it.

 Principle of Operation for thermal conductivity analysis

 The sensor uses four matched filaments that change resistance according to the thermal conductivity of the gas passing over it.
-These four filaments are connected in a Wheatstone Bridge configuration as shown below in Figure 1.
+The sensors and the filaments are connected in a ‘wheatstone bridge’ configuration as shown below in Figure 1.

 Figure 1.
 Wheatstone Bridge of the thermal conductivity detector

-When all four resistances are the same, VOUT is zero and the bridge is considered balanced.
-When zeroing, the reference gas is passed over all the filaments, the resistances will be the same (because filaments are matched) and the bridge is balanced.
-When the sample gas is passed over half of the bridge, then VOUT’s value correlates to the content of the sample gas in the reference.
+When all four resistances are the same, the VOUT is zero and the bridge is considered balanced.
+When ‘zeroing’ the reference gas is passed over all of the filaments.
+The resistances will be the same because the filaments are matched and the bridge is balanced.
+When the sample gas is passed over half of the bridge, then the VOUT value correlates to the content of the sample gas in the reference.

 Figure 2.
 Cut-away view of the thermal conductivity sensor.

-The four elements are electronically connected in a bridge circuit and a constant current is passed through the bridge to heat the elements.
-If each element is surrounded by the same gas, then the temperature and hence the resistance of each element will be similar and the bridge circuit will be balanced.
+The four elements are electronically connected in a bridge circuit and a constant current is passed through the bridge to heat them.
+If each element is surrounded by the same gas, then the temperature – and hence the resistance of each element – will be similar and the bridge circuit will be balanced.

 Figure 3.
 Electrical diagram of the thermal conductivity sensor.

-When the gas to be measured is introduced into the sample gas stream, the two Katharometer elements in this gas stream will be cooled to a greater extent than the two elements in the reference gas.
-The bridge circuit will be unbalanced, producing a signal voltage related to the measure gas content of the sample gas.
+When the sample gas is introduced into the sample gas stream, the two katharometer elements in the stream will be cooled to a greater extent than the two elements in the reference gas.
+The bridge circuit will be unbalanced, producing a signal voltage related to the makeup of the sample gas.
 This relationship is non-linear.
-As a result, the Systech Illinois 542 programmable gas analyzer is calibrated at zero, mid-span, and high span and the software mathematically linearises the curve.
+As a result, the Systech Illinois 542 programmable gas analyzer is calibrated at zero, mid-span, and high span.
+And the software mathematically linearizes the curve.

-Download the full discussion note below for equations for the bridge voltage output and thermal conductivity.
+Download the full discussion note linked below for equations showing the relation between bridge voltage output and thermal conductivity.

-Measure the gas sample content of a sample/reference mixture by comparing the thermal conductivity of the mixture with that of a reference.
+Measure the gas sample content of a sample/reference mixture by comparing the thermal conductivity of the mixture with that of the reference.